 Additionally, ketosis is achieved by observing a ketogenic diet (keto).
-Furthermore, ketosis might be enhanced for part of the day through practices like fasting mimicking, periodic longer fasts or intermittent fasting.
-Intermittent fasting and calorie restriction and will also increase NAD+ levels.
+Furthermore, ketosis might be enhanced for part of the day through practices like fasting-mimicking, periodic longer fasts, or intermittent fasting.
+Intermittent fasting and calorie restriction will also increase NAD+ levels.

 Vitamin B3 or niacin supplements, together with foods rich in vitamin B3 (green vegetables, chicken, portabella mushrooms, rice, nuts, tuna, – although you need to be careful of mercury), will help the body’s NAD+ production.

 Niacin is said to serve as a building block for NAD+ levels.
 Lycopene-rich foods, like tomatoes, also help to avert NAD+ depletion.

 You can take an NAD+ supplement orally or apply it to your skin.
 When taking an oral preparation, you must take a precursor molecule, as NAD+ will break down in your gut without being absorbed.

 IV infusion may be an option for individuals with conditions like addiction who have access to this kind of therapy.
 NAD+ bypasses the gut and is delivered directly to the bloodstream, where it can enter cells.

 NAD+ repletion strategies, such as those outlined above, have shown a therapeutic potential to restore a healthy metabolism and physiological function.
 Numerous health conditions are multifactorial and require a root cause technique.
 It is also noteworthy to keep in mind the robust and developing research on NAD+.